Normation/rudder-api-doc/src/api_v2/rule.md

    @apiParamTitle (Multi) Multi valued parameters - Those parameters need to be entered several times, they will add each other to form a list.

    @apiParam (Multi) {UUID}        [directives] link one directive to the Rule. value needs to be an existing directive ID.
    @apiParam (Multi) {Rule target} [targets]    Link one target to the Rule.
-Rule targets are "group:groupId" "node:nodeId" and the special targets : "special:all" and "special:all_exceptPolicyServers".
+Rule targets are "group:groupId" and the special targets : "special:all" and "special:all_exceptPolicyServers".
  */